American School of Antananarivo

 The American School of Antananarivo (ASA) is an English-language international school in Antananarivo, Madagascar for students from Pre-Kindergarten through High School.
 It provides an international education to around 260 students aged 3 to 18 from over 30 countries.
 Its campus is located in the Le Park compound in Alarobia, about 4.6 km from the city center.

+History

+The school was founded in 1969.

 ASA became an International Baccalaureate (IB) World School in March 2013.
 It has offered the IB Primary Years Programme since 2013 and the IB Diploma Programme since 2018.
 In July 2017, ASA moved to a new campus in Le Park compound in Alarobia.
 There are 35 teachers and 245 students representing 30+ nationalities.

 Accreditations and Affiliations

 The school is accredited by the Middle States Association of Colleges and Schools, and graduates receive a U.S. High School Diploma.
 ASA is also authorized by the International Baccalaureate Organization to offer the Primary Years Programme (3–12 years old) and the Diploma Programme (16–19 years old).